Detecting Oceans on Exoplanets with Phase-Dependent Spectral Principal Component Analysis: Introduction

 Recently, \citet{lustigyaegeretal2018} proposed the concept of ``glint mapping'' for directly-imaged exoplanets, which takes advantage of a strong contribution from specular reflection when an exo-Earth is viewed near crescent phase \citep{cowanetal2009}.
 Here, the ``blinking'' of the glint spot as the specular point rotates across oceans and Lambert-reflecting continents can enable the inference of longitudinally-resolved ocean maps from crescent-phase, rotationally-resolved exo-Earth observations.
 Comparisons of reflectance maps generated at quadrature phase versus crescent phase reveals the emergence of a highly-reflective surface feature at the latter phase, strongly indicative of surface oceans.

 A challenge for glint mapping is that the approach requires reflected-light phase curves of potential exo-Earths to be rotationally resolved at crescent phase.
-Here, the planet is relatively quite faint and potentially near the inner working angle of a high contrast imaging instrument.
-Such a requirement then restricts the number of potential targets for glint mapping as well as the scale of proposed future space telescopes that could apply the technique.
+Here, the planet is relatively quite faint and potentially near the inner working angle of a high contrast imaging instrument. {As an example, ``crescent phase'' in \citet{lustigyaegeretal2018} corresponds to a phase angle of 135\textdegree, yielding an angular separation of 70~mas for an Earth-Sun twin at 10~pc that can be compared to 1~$\upmu$m inner working angles of 60~mas and 50/90~mas for the HabEx and LUVOIR A/B concepts, respectively.} Such a requirement then restricts the number of potential targets for glint mapping as well as the scale of proposed future space telescopes that could apply the technique.
 Thus, a glint detection method that does not require rotationally-resolved lightcurves could complement the glint mapping technique and broaden the range of exo-ocean detectability.